RinaldyD/fcc-mongodb-mongoose/README.md

-# Get Started!
+# MongoDB and Mongoose Challenges

-Add files and start typing 🎉
+This is the boilerplate for the MongoDB and Mongoose lessons.
+Instructions for completing these lessons start at https://www.freecodecamp.org/learn/apis-and-microservices/mongodb-and-mongoose/